Cells of the Immune System: Innate and Adaptive Defenders

 Dendritic cells

 Dendritic cells are the most important antigen-presenting cells (APCs) for activating naïve T cells.
+These cells arise from both myeloid and lymphoid progenitors.
 They have long membranous projections and phagocytic capabilities.
 They display microbial antigens to T lymphocytes.

 Dendritic cells play major roles in innate responses to infections and in linking innate and adaptive immune responses.